1965 GTO Restoration

 1965 GTO convertible restoration

-After towing the car home, it sat in my back yard for several months, while I finished some other projects, and did a bit of homework on Pontiac engines and early GTO models.
+After purchasing the car and towing it home, it sat in my back yard for several months, while I finished some other projects.
+During this time, I began researching Pontiac engines and early GTO models.

 After reading over the build-sheet, this particular car had left the factory with nearly every performance option offered for 1965; close-ratio 4-speed transmission, 3.90 posi-traction rear axle, transistorized ignition, metallic brake linings, and the 389ci Tri-power engine.